daac-tools/find-simdoc/README.md

 ### 2. Finding all pairs of similar sentences

-The workspace `find-simdoc` provides CLI tools for fast all-pair similar searches in a document file.
+The workspace `find-simdoc` provides CLI tools for fast all-pair similarity searches in a document file.
-The approach consists of the three steps:
+The approach consists of three steps:

 1. Extract features from sentences
    - Set representation of character $q$-grams